Topic

 The basics

-Letters for unknowns, the equals sign as a balance, and the moves you keep using.
+Letters for unknowns, and the moves you keep using to reshape an expression.

 Introduction